bolliebrain/pearceys-picnics/README.md

 - [Git:](https://www.git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
 - [GitHub:](https://github.com/) is used as the repository for the projects code after being pushed to Git.
 - [Apple Photos](https://www.apple.com/uk/ios/photos/) was used for resizing images and editing photos for the website.
-- [CloudConvert](https://cloudconvert.com/) was used to edit the format for images and convert for easy loading for the website.
+- [CloudConvert:](https://cloudconvert.com/) was used to edit the format for images and convert for easy loading for the website.
+- [Balsamiq:](https://balzamiq.com/) was used to create the wireframes during the design process.

 ## Testing

 ### Validator Testing

 [HTML Validator](https://validator.w3.org)